Francis Ridgley Cotton: Early life

-One of three children, Francis Cotton was born in Bardstown, Kentucky to Charles and Mary (née Moore) Cotton.
+One of three children, Francis Cotton was born on September 19, 1895, in Bardstown, Kentucky to Charles and Mary (née Moore) Cotton.
 After attending St. Meinrad Seminary in St. Meinrad, Indiana, he enrolled in St. Mary's Seminary in Baltimore, Maryland.
-Cotton then went in 1919 to Washington D.C. to enter the Sulpician Seminary at the Catholic University of America in Washington, D.C., finishing there in 1920.
+Cotton then went in 1919 to Washington D.C. to enter the Sulpician Seminary at the Catholic University of America, finishing there in 1920.